Aghalee: History

-Much of the early development of Aghalee was due to its strategic location beside the Lagan Navigational Canal which opened at the end of the 18th century.
+Much of the early development of Aghalee was due to its location beside the Lagan Navigational Canal which opened at the end of the 18th century.
 The village became a distribution centre for the surrounding area and developed as an important lock station on the Lagan Navigation, as it was one of the last sizeable settlements before the canal entered Lough Neagh.
 While the canal operated, trade continued on a significant scale.
-When the canal finally ceased to operate in 1954, the area began to decline in commercial importance.
+When the canal ceased to operate in 1954, the area began to decline in commercial importance.
 The population of the settlement decreased considerably in the latter part of the 19th century and the first part of the 20th century.

-The village retains many of the 18th century structures and buildings belonging to the canal.
-From the 1970s Aghalee developed as a commuter area for Belfast and Craigavon and this was accompanied by significant population growth.
-In recent times, development has occurred on the lands to the west of the village core.
+The village retains a number of the 18th century structures and buildings belonging to the canal.
+From the 1970s, Aghalee developed as a commuter area for Belfast and Craigavon and this was accompanied by significant population growth.

-2001 Census
+Demographics

-Aghalee is classified as a Small Village or Hamlet.
-On Census day (29 April 2001) there were 774 people living in Aghalee.
+Aghalee is classified as a "Small Village" or "Hamlet".
+On census day in 2001 (29 April 2001), there were 774 people living in Aghalee.
 Of these: